dishank-shengulwar/Rock-Paper-Scissor-Game/README.md

 * Event listeners for user choices
 * Function to generate computer's choice
 * Functions to determine the game outcome and update the score
-* Functions to display messages based on the game result
+* Functions to display messages based on the game result<br>

-## Enjoy playing Rock Paper Scissors!
+Enjoy playing Rock Paper Scissors!
 If you have any questions or suggestions, feel free to open an issue or reach out.